compilerai/bug-reports/reports/bug_report_dietlibc.md

 Hi,

 I am writing to report bugs in memchr, strcasecmp, strcmp, strncasecmp, swab, wcschr, wcsrchr functions of dietlibc.
-The source code was downloaded from the [official git repository](https://github.com/ensc/dietlibc).
+The dietlibc version was `0.34` and the source code was downloaded from the [latest release](http://www.fefe.de/dietlibc/dietlibc-0.34.tar.xz) on the official website.
 Please find a detailed report below.

 memchr():